isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 ## Create a local repository

 Let's imagine our first data science project.
-It will be a simple project, with the following files, inside the directory `my-first-project`:
+It will be a simple project, with the following four files, inside the directory `my-first-project`:

 ```
 /my-first-project